aziegler90/About-Me-2018/README.md

 # About-Me-2018

-An old About Me page
+This is an old About Me page that was a proof of concept to demonstrate my knowledge of HTML and CSS.